Iowa, Chicago and Eastern Railroad: History

 The IC&E was formed in 2002 to take over the operations of the I&M Rail Link (IMRL).
 The Illinois and the majority of the Iowa portions of the ICE were originally part of the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road).
 In 1986, the Soo Line Railroad, a subsidiary of Canadian Pacific, purchased the Milwaukee Road, and began operations on these lines.
 Canadian Pacific then assumed full ownership of the lines after absorbing the Soo.

 Facing operating losses, the northern Illinois and Iowa lines were offered for sale by Canadian Pacific in 1997, and the I&M Rail Link purchased the line later that year.
 However, the Washington Corporation stated that the I&M's operations were not as profitably sound as expected, so Washington sold the I&M to the Dakota, Minnesota & Eastern Railroad in 2002, which acquired the assets of the I&M, rechristening it to the IC&E.

 In contrast to the two previous owners, the IC&E was able to turn a profit, and after five years of growth, Canadian Pacific announced its intentions to purchase both the IC&E and its sister company the DM&E in late 2007.
 This effectively allowed CP to reacquire the same lines it had sold only a decade prior.

 Members of the Brotherhood of Locomotive Engineers and Trainmen (BLET), a division of the Teamsters, gained a contract with the transportation crews on January 24, 2005.
 Railroad employees first organized under the labor union on December 17, 2003.

 Acquisition

 On September 4, 2007, Canadian Pacific Railway announced its intention to purchase the Dakota, Minnesota and Eastern Railroad in a transaction that would include the IC&E and other affiliated companies.

 On September 30, 2008, the United States Surface Transportation Board announced its approval of Canadian Pacific's proposed purchase of the DM&E, IC&E and Cedar American Rail Holdings, with the official last day of operations for DM&E and IC&E scheduled for October 30, 2008.

+Canadian Pacific purchased Kansas City Southern in December 2021 for US$31 billion, and in April 2023 the two railroads merged to form Canadian Pacific Kansas City (CPKC), making the IC&E, along with DM&E, subsidiaries of CPKC.